-prints as current page number

-do not interpret next character as a special character K do not print following spaces if on even-numbered page PAGE NUMBER POSITIONING: If a tooting text is specified (.FO dot command), the default bottom center page number is not printed.
+"prints as current page number do not interpret next character as a special character K do not print following spaces if on even-numbered page PAGE NUMBER POSITIONING.
+If a footing text is specified (FO dot command), the default bottom center page number is not printed.
 Use a # in heading or footing to position page number where desired.
-K followed by spaces followed by # may be used to produce alternating left/right page numbers.
+"K followed by spaces followed by # may be used to produce alternating (effiright page numbers.

-1 SCREEN 5 SPECIAL CHARACTERS IN HEADINGS AND FOOTINGS
+'JD SCREEN 5 SPECIAL CHARACTERS IN HEADINGS AND FOOTINGS .....
+MAILMERGE DOT COMMANDS .....